 Charred sautéed cabbage goes really well with Cajun-, Asian-, Indian- and Southern-inspired meals.

-For a Cajun-inspired meal serve this cabbage with Vegan Stuffed Bell Peppers or red beans and rice.
+For a Cajun-inspired meal serve this cabbage with red beans and rice.

 For an Asian-inspired meal serve it with steamed Jasmine rice, sweet chili tofu, dumplings, or sesame noodles.